oracle-devrel/technology-engineering/data-platform/core-converged-db/real-application-testing/db-replay/files/README.md

 ## Database Replay Scripts

 This folder provides SQL scripts for the usage of Database Replay (DB Replay).
+Please adapt and change the scripts to your conditions.

 ## Scripts